a young man researching the cost to become a home inspector

 By Published On: November 7th, 2023Categories: Home Inspection Career Guide0 Comments

 Becoming a home inspector has a relatively low startup cost when compared to other businesses.
 It’s not often you see a total startup cost for a new and thriving business of just a few thousand dollars.
-This makes home inspection an attractive field for career-changers, part-timers, and those just starting out in a career.
+This makes home inspection an attractive field for career-changers, new retirees, part-timers, and those just starting out in a career.

 In the home inspection field, your startup costs include more than simply paying for your training.
 You’ll need to figure in the costs of getting licensed, taking your exam (if your state requires it), and establishing your business into your total investment.